jengel3/InstaBetter/README.md

 ### Release 1.6.6
 - Fix video liking alerts

+### Release 1.6.7
+- Fix crash when old interface settings are enabled
+- Disable autoplay features for videos due to issues causing videos not to play at all
+- Force enable the old Instagram feed for all users
+- Also should force the grid mode to work again
+- Fix crash when trying to press the ... button

+- Instagram broke a LOT of things with the latest update, which is why I'm trying to hold onto the old feed as long as possible.
+Many of these things are not easily fixable, especially the grid feature on the main feed.
+The broken autoplay features may also be related to these changes.
+Please contact me on Twitter @itsjake88 if you have any questions :)

 ## Building
 * Setup [theos](http://iphonedevwiki.net/index.php/Theos/Setup) on your system.
 * Adjust the ```theos``` symlink to match the path to your installation.